 Arizona Rose – heat tolerant roses

 For me, this rose grows very tall and column like (almost 6 feet each year prior to pruning every winter).
-I would need to plant a few more clustered together to create a fuller hedge, but I honestly appreciate the growing style of a grandiflora!
-This allows me to plant more surrounding roses.
+I would need to plant a few more clustered together to create a fuller hedge, but I honestly appreciate the more narrow growing style of a grandiflora!
+The more narrow the rose plant, the more roses I can plant…(did I mention I was obsessed?)

-The entire plant does so well in the heat.
-The leaves remain shiny and healthy and the stems are thick and sturdy throughout the summer.
-I’ve noticed that my Arizona rose blooms last longer than most of my other roses in my garden (both in a vase and while left on the plant).
+The entire Arizona Rose plant does so well in the heat!
+The leaves remain shiny and healthy and the stems are super thick and sturdy throughout the summer.

 The BEST part of this rose is the fragrance.
-On a breezy day, this rose can be smelled from a few feet away!
 The Arizona rose smells very similar to Ring of Fire with its sweet floral and fruity scent.
-I strategically planted this rose with a few other highly fragrant roses in a corner where I plan to put a garden bench.
+On a breezy day, this rose can be smelled from a few feet away.

 —> see how I feed all of my roses: Growing Healthy Roses – The Best Fertilizer Recipe for Gigantic Blooms